ankeetmaini/collaborative-text-editor/README.md

   doc.innerHTML = html;
 });
 ```
-- Similarly to trigger events when you change content, so that other clients can see the changes, we attach an event listener
+- Similarly we trigger **client-text-edit** *event* when we change content, so that other clients can see the changes almost immediately!

 ``` js
 function triggerChange (e) {